capabilityio/certificate-recipient/README.md

 ## Installation

-The intended usage of `certificate-recipient` is as part of [capability-cli](https://github.com/capabilityio/capability-cli) `certificate-manager setup aws` functionality.
+The intended usage of `certificate-recipient` is as part of [capability-cli](https://github.com/capabilityio/capability-cli) `certificate-manager config aws` functionality.

 To install locally: